SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Memberwise Structure Initializers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All structures have an automatically-generated *memberwise initializer*,
+All structures have an automatically-generated :newTerm:`memberwise initializer`,
 which can be used to initialise the member properties of new structure instances.
 Initial values for the properties of the new instance
 can be passed to the memberwise initializer by name: